🎉 BOOK A FREE CONSULTATION NOW 🎉

 In community property states, community property is presumptively all property acquired during the marriage.
 In a divorce, all community property is divided 50/50 with very few exceptions.
 There are only nine states that adhere to this legal framework (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin).
 On the other hand, the rest of the states utilize equitable distribution to divide up property.
 The distribution may be 50/50 but it could also be 30/70, 40/60, or any other combination, depending on the situation.
 The court uses a set of factors to make this determination, such as the health of the parties and the length of the marriage.

-• Budget: discuss the hard and soft limits of your idea of the budget for the property and for expenses after purchasing the property.
+• Budget: Yous should discuss the hard and soft limits of your idea of the budget for the property and for expenses after purchasing the property.

-• Needs and wants for the property: just like they do on all of the HGTV shows, make a list of needs and wants.
+• Needs and wants for the property: Just like they do on all of the HGTV shows, make a list of needs and wants.
 What do you absolutely need out of a property and what do you simply want?
+For example, needs may be three bedroom, backyard, and proximity to work.
+Wants may be newly renovated with a pool.

 Without a prenup, meticulous documentation of financial contributions from spouses into a property is important, particularly when it comes to property division during a divorce.
 The rationale behind this diligence is rooted in the varying legal frameworks of different states.